neelangshu007/News-App/README.md

 https://newsdata.io/

 ## Note:
-Get the newsdata.io API key before running the app
+Get the newsdata.io API key before running the app and add it in the REQUEST_NEWS_URL Variable under NewsActivity.java

 ## Pre-requisites